 The PlayStation VR headset is the last on our list of recommended VR headsets.
 Based on the name, you can figure out that it requires a PlayStation to run off of.
 In this case, either PlayStation 4 or PlayStation 5 will suffice.
-And while it remains one of the most accessible VR headsets you can buy because it doesn’t require a PC, it also offers its own catalog of great games like Blood & Truth and Astro Bot.
+And while it remains one of the most accessible VR headsets you can buy because it doesn’t require a PC, it also offers its own catalog of great games like Blood & Truth and Astro Bot: Rescue Mission.

 The PSVR display is a single screen that displays a per-eye resolution of 1080 x 960 pixels.
 Its base refresh rate is 60 Hz, but the PS4 and PS5 use something called ‘reprojection’ to double that to about 120 Hz.
 The ‘Move’ controllers used for fitness games on the PSVR are a bit outdated but still perfectly usable in popular fitness games like Beat Saber and BoxVR.

 Two things you may want to be wary of here are the PSVR’s tracking style and the overall lack of variety in fitness games.
 The PSVR relies on an outside-in tracking style that only uses a single PlayStation Camera which you’d generally place on top of the TV set you’ve plugged your PS4 or PS5 into.
 As a result, it only does forward-facing tracking, which means you can only play games where you’re facing a single direction — there are no room-scale VR games on the PSVR as there are on the other headsets.
 As a result, there is only a limited selection of fitness games on the PSVR altogether.